severalnines/docs/components.rst

 * 10 seconds of default time limit for database connection, configurable via ``net_read_timeout``, ``net_write_timeout``, ``connect_timeout`` in CMON configuration file,
 * 60 seconds of total script execution time limit before CMON ungracefully aborts it.

 For short-interval monitoring data like MySQL queries and status, data are stored directly into CMON database.
 While for long-interval monitoring data like weekly/monthly/yearly data points are aggregated every 60 seconds and stored in memory for 10 minutes.
-These behaviors are not configurable due to the architecture design.
+These behaviours are not configurable due to the architecture design.

 .. _Components - ClusterControl Controller - CMON Database: